CIB/logb/explanation.md

     2. If the node in the pattern is a variable, the variable can be substituted with the node in the entity.
 For this, it has to match constraints and not violate previous assignments to that variable.

 The process gets much more complex when the entity to match is itself a pattern. `TODO`

-# Functions

-Functions are a simple way to represent external information and algorithms in logb's symbolic format.
-Imagine, for instance, trying to represent integer addition.
-We could write down all integers as `1:=Succ(0)`, but then writing down `1000+1000` would be incredibly inefficient.
-Instead, we can write them down as numbers(atomic entities) and use functions to operate on them.

-    EQUALS(!ADD(Integer(1000), Integer(1000)), Integer(2000))

-We can actually prove this statement by resolving the function to its value(`Integer(2000)`), which would transform the above statement to:

-    EQUALS(Integer(2000), Integer(2000))

-## Function Declarations

-Functions are declared as parts of modules, usually along with the entity types they operate on.
-For instance, the previous `!ADD` function would be declared in the same module as the basic integer entity type.

-Functions are another type of structural entity.
-In fact, they behave a lot like statements, in that they have a type and a list of arguments.
-Thus we can make assumptions about them.

-    FORALL %X IN Integers, %Y IN Integers: GreaterOrEqual(%X, 0) => GreaterOrEqual(!ADD(%X, %Y), %Y)

-Or in words: If you add a number >= 0 to another number, then the result is >= that other number.

-## Function Implementations

-logb will always ask an external implementation to evaluate a function for it. logb itself makes no assumptions about the language, programming environment etc. used.
-In theory, a human could do the function evaluation and it'd still be valid.

-In this, function implementations are comparable to external values attached to entities.
-In `!ADD(Integer(1), Integer(1))`, the implementation of `!ADD` and the numeric value `1` won't be visible to logb, but logb can still pass the `Integer` entities on to the `!ADD` implementation.
-The `!ADD` implementation will then extract the numeric values, calculate the result, and return that result wrapped in a new `Integer` entity.

 # Inference